 Copywriting involves writing text for marketing purposes.
 The pandemic has highlighted the need for marketers and copywriters who understand science.
 Science copywriting is one area of copywriting where scientists and science communicators (SciCommers) can play a huge role.
 Read on to learn more about copywriting and, specifically, science copywriting!
+(If you’re looking for a science copywriter, check us out here.)

 The Challenge: Communicating science effectively in marketing campaigns